yurievivan/recursive-sql-queries/README.md

 </ul>
 <p>This query finds the cheapest flight with <b>one layover</b>.
 Our FLIGHTS table (see the graph above) does not include flights with more than one layover. <b>The number of recursive subqueries depends on the number of stops.</b> For example, if we needed to consider three stops, we would need two recursive subqueries.</p>
 <hr>
-<p>This example shows how powerful recursive queries can be.
-Sometimes, a single recursive query is more efficient than creating complex data models and loading data from the database to solve the problem on the backend.
-Stored procedures or functions can also be used as an alternative to solve these problems with a single call.</p>
+<p><b>Summary:</b> Recursive SQL queries are powerful tools for solving complex problems, especially those involving hierarchical data.
+They can often be more efficient than using complex data models or loading large datasets from a database to handle on the backend.
+In cases where recursion is not the best approach, alternatives like stored procedures or functions can be used to solve the problem with a single call.</p>